+The Company uses stock-based compensation, including restricted stock units to provide long-term performance incentives for its employees and board directors.
 The Company measures employee and director stock-based compensation awards based on the award's estimated fair value on the date of grant.
-Expense associated with these awards is recognized using the straight-line attribution method over the requisite service period for stock options, restricted stock units ("RSUs") and restricted stock, and is reported in our consolidated statements of comprehensive loss.
+Forfeitures are recognized as they occur.
+Expense associated with these awards is recognized using the straight-line attribution method over the requisite service period for stock options, restricted stock units ("RSUs") and restricted stock, and is reported in our consolidated statements of stockholders' equity.